-- Gadoterate Meglumine Injection contains a metal called gadolinium.
-Small amounts of gadolinium can stay in your body including the brain, bones, skin and other parts of your body for a long time (several months to years). - It is not known how gadolinium may affect you, but so far, studies have not found harmful effects in patients with normal kidneys. - Rarely patients have reported pains, tiredness. and skin, muscle or bone ailments for a long time, but these symptoms have not been directly linked to gadolinium. - There are different GBCAs that can be used for your MRI exam.
-The amount of gadolinium that stavs in the body is different for different gadolinium medicines.
+- GBCAs like Gadoterate Meglumine Injection may cause serious side effects including death, coma, encephalopathy, and seizures when it is given intrathecally (injection given into the spinal canal).
+It is not known if Gadoterate Meglumine Injection is safe and effective with intrathecal use.
+Gadoterate Meglumine Injection is not approved for this use. - Gadoterate Meglumine Injection contains a metal called gadolinium.
+Small amounts of gadolinium can stay in your body including the brain, bones, skin and other parts of your body for a long time (several months to years). - It is not known how gadolinium may affect you. but so far. studies have not found harmful effects in patients with normal kidneys. - Rarely patients have reported pains, tiredness, and skin, muscle or bone ailments for a long time, but these symptoms have not been directly linked to gadolinium. - There are different GBCAs that can be used for your MRI exam.
+The amount of gadolinium that stays in the body is different for different gadolinium medicines.
 Gadolinium stavs in the body more after Omniscan or Optimark than after Eovist, Magnevist or MultiHance.
-Gadolinium stavs in the body the least after Gadoterate Mediumine Injection, Gadavist or ProHance. - People who get many doses of gadolinium medicines, women who are pregnant and young children may be at increased risk from gadolinium staving in the body. - Some people with kidney problems who get gadolinium medicines can develop a condition with severe thickening of the skin, muscles and other organs in the body (nephrogenic systemic fibrosis).
-Your healthcare provider should screen you to see how well your kidnevs are working before you receive Gadoterate Meglumine Injection.
+Gadolinium stays in the body the least after Gadoterate Meglumine Injection, Gadavist or ProHance. - People who get many doses of gadolinium medicines, women who are pregnant and young children may be at increased risk from gadolinium staving in the body. - Some people with kidney problems who get gadolinium medicines can develop a condition with severe thickening of the skin, muscles and other organs in the body (nephrogenic systemic fibrosis).
+Your healthcare provider should screen you to see how well your kidneys are working before you receive Gadoterate Meglumine Injection.